 The Mortgage Bankers Association (MBA) publishes the results of a weekly applications survey that covers roughly 50 percent of all residential mortgage originations and tracks the average interest rate for 30 year and 15 year fixed rate mortgages, 1 year ARMs as well as application volume for both purchase and refinance applications.

 The purchase application index has been highlighted as a particularly important data series as it very broadly captures the demand side of residential real estate for both new and existing home purchases.

-The latest data is showing that the average rate for a 30 year fixed rate mortgage decreased since last week and now stands near the peak for the year at 6.32% while the purchase volume decreased 1.8% and the refinance volume decreased 3.8% compared to last weeks results.
+The latest data is showing that the average rate for a 30 year fixed rate mortgage decreased 52 basis points since last week to 5.47% while the purchase application volume jumped 38% and the refinance application volume increased a whopping 203.3% compared to last week’s results.

 The following chart shows the average interest rate for 30 year and 15 year fixed rate mortgages over the last number of weeks (click for larger version).

 The following charts show the Purchase Index, Refinance Index and Market Composite Index since November 2006 (click for larger versions).